-Three-segment locking pole design allows for quick adjustments.
-Collapse easily for travel.
+A three-segment locking pole design allows for quick adjustments.
+The poles collapse easily for convenient travel.
 Cork hand grips are comfortable and less slippery than rubber grips.

-A handful of users say the folding design makes the poles more vulnerable to wobbling at joints than telescoping designs.
+Some users felt the folding design makes the poles more vulnerable to wobbling at their joints.

 Hiking gets you out into the great outdoors, as well as being a good workout.
 Whether you choose to take on the mountain or the forest, hiking, or trekking, poles can help you navigate and balance over a variety of terrains, such as inclines, water crossings, and rocks, as well as safely navigate snow and slippery footing conditions.

 An added bonus is that the additional movement helps create an all-body workout using arms, back, and shoulders, resulting in a more intense Nordic-style exercise.
 Since the poles help with balance, they can also help ease the strain on knees and the back, especially if you are also carrying a backpack.

 Hiking poles should be strong enough to lean on for support yet light enough to enable you to walk with them for long periods without tiring.
 Many hiking poles fold or collapse onto themselves, creating a smaller size that’s easy to transport when not in use.

 We’ve looked at a wide range, so check for features that suit your needs, like rubber tips, backpack attachment straps, and snow discs.

 Two of the most vital parts of a hiking pole’s anatomy are the shaft and the grip.
 The shaft is the length of the pole, and the grip is the part where you place your hands.
 When selecting new hiking poles, you’ll want to pay attention to the materials with which the shaft and grip are made.